huggingface/huggingface_hub/src/huggingface_hub/README.md

 ### Need to upload very large (>5GB) files?

-To upload large files (>5GB 🔥), you need to install the custom transfer agent for git-lfs, bundled in this package.
+To upload large files (>5GB 🔥) from git command-line, you need to install the custom transfer agent for git-lfs, bundled in this package.

 To install, just run: